jerry7585/jerry7585/README.md

 Aspiring Software Engineer
 --------------------------

-I've been learning code for 3 years now, I am a Computer Engineering major at Stony Brook University but after taking many of my required courses, which included coding, I realized that I really enjoyed the software portion way more than the hardware.
-Because of this I've decided to take more non-required programming classes and study on my own free time learning as much as I can about the field.
+I've been learning code for 5 years now, I am a Computer Engineering major at Stony Brook University but after taking many of my required courses, which included coding and hardware, I realized that I really enjoyed the software portion way more than the hardware.
+Because of this I've decided to take more non-required programming classes and study on my own free time learning as much as I can about the field, with a focus on making it my career path.

 * 🌍  I'm based in New York
 * ✉️  You can contact me at [jerrysu.nyc@gmail.com](mailto:jerrysu.nyc@gmail.com)
-* 🧠  I prefer programming in Java.
-I am currently learning Python and C++.
+* 🧠  I am proficient in Java, C, C++.
-* 🤝  I'm open to collaborating on interesting projects which include the stock market
+* 🤝  I'm open to collaborating on interesting projects which include the stock market and open source projects.
 * ⚡  In my free time I enjoy going to the gym to make sure I maintain a healthy lifestyle, spend time with my family as much as I can before I am not allowed this privilege anymore.
 I am also very into finance, ex: Stock Market.

 ### Skills